FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02c-nested-routes/README.md

 }
 ```

-### `app/routes/demo.chapter1.tsx`
+### Create `app/routes/demo.section1.tsx`

-1. Create the `app/routes/demo.chapter1.tsx` file.

-2. Export, as the default, a React function component that will be rendered in place of the `<Outlet />` component when navigating to the `/demo/section1` route.
+1. Export, as the default, a React function component that will be rendered in place of the `<Outlet />` component when navigating to the `/demo/section1` route.

 ```tsx
 export default function Section1() {